mozilla-services/merino-py/docs/operations/blocklist-nav-suggestions.md

 2. Apply changes: `merino-jobs navigational-suggestions blocklist apply`
 3. Ensure that [`domain_blocklist.json`](/merino/jobs/navigational_suggestions/data/domain_blocklist.json) has the new added blocked blocked domain.
 4. Add the `domain_blocklist.json` to source control, open a PR and merge in the changes.
 5. After image has been built, re-run the Airflow job [here](https://workflow.telemetry.mozilla.org/dags/merino_jobs/graph).
-To rerun jobs, see [WIP: THIS OTHER RUNBOOK ON HOW TO RE-TRIGGER AIRFLOW]
 6. Add the newly generated `top_picks.json` file to source control, open a PR, merge the branch, and deploy Merino.

 Until Merino is deployed with the new `top_picks.json` file, the domain block will remain inactive.